rchanou/rchanou.github.io/cost-awareness.md

 - Keep most of your logic in lower-cost procedures.
 - Costs entail not just the physical resources required for a given procedure to run, but qualitative "meta-costs", such as whether the output keeps or loses predictability, readability, etc.
 - Ensure you have mechanisms for containing and recouping costs.
-- The ultimate costs we should minimize are our human time and energy, both for developers and end-users.
+- Consider and balance costs holistically.
+The ultimate costs we should minimize are our human time and energy, both for developers and especially for end-users.

-## Proposal: A Cost-Explicit Development Tool
+## Proposal: A Cost-Aware Development Tool

+> Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won't usually need your flowcharts; they'll be obvious.
+>
+> -- <cite>Fred Brooks</cite>

 > We spend so much time as an industry building tools to...refactor our code, or move the text, or collapse the text...but almost no time solving the actual problem that we need to deal with, which is analyzing our data throughout the whole process.
 >